 Most of our code will allow us to control the cat with our arrow keys.
 In Events, we want the “when space key pressed” block, and we need to change “space” to “right arrow” from the drop down.

 We want to connect this to the “change x by 10” Motion block.
 This will allow us to move to the right every time we press the right arrow.

-We also need to handle the case if the cat walks into the wall, and we want to stop any motion.
+Now, our cat can move, but we also want to prevent the cat from walking through our maze walls.
 To do this, we want to add the if/then block from Control.
 The if condition is the “touching color” block from Sensing.
 The color will be the color of the line.
 Scratch has a really cool feature to get the exact color of the line.
 When you click the color circle in the sensing block to change it, you will see that you can change the color with three sliders.

 But to ensure the color is a perfect match with the colors of the maze, you can click the symbol that looks like a background with a dropper on top of it.
 This will now open us a view where you can hover over parts of the background and select a color.
 In this hover view, click on a line on the edge of the maze, and this will get the maze color for you.

 When we touch the edge of the maze, we want to undo the motion we just did.
 To do this, we want a “change x” Motion block inside the if statement, but we want to change the number to -10.
+This way, when the code runs, the x position is changed by 0 when running into the wall.

 When we hit the left arrow, we want a similar horizontal movement to happen, but in the leftward direction.
 Since this code will look similar to the right movement, we can click on the “when right arrow clicked” block and select “duplicate”.